Azure/acr-task-commands/az/README.md

-# curl
+# az

-This image invokes [curl](https://www.gnu.org/software/curl/).
-Any arguments provided to this image are passed to curl.
+This image invokes [az](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest).
+Any arguments provided to this image are passed to az.

 ## Building